 SoccerTrainingInfo: For a young player, is there a short cut to getting better?
 We like the idea of trying to find a mentor and playing with older players who are better than you.
 Ideally, playing with players who’ve played professional soccer.

-Kyle Martino: There is no shortcut.
+Kyle Martino: There is no short cut.
 All the greats put in the work.
-Soccer is first and foremost about being comfortable with the ball at your feet,
+Soccer is first and foremost about being comfortable with the ball at your feet, so you cant spend enough time getting touches on the ball.

 STI: You played with Beckham at the LA Galaxy, what was he like a training sessions?